phytal/Wsashi/UPDATES.md

   • Added Reputation Points, use `w!rep <user>` to give them a point!
 It can be used once every 24 hours.
   • Added a 'Master Config' panel, just use w!config to see the settings of Wsashi in this guild.
   • Removed the 'Points' system, as it was replaced by Rep Points.
+ ### **1.7.4 Beta**
+ *5/28*
+  • Added the osu!
+API to the bot!
+Use w!osustats <user> to start!
+  • Added the Overwatch APi to the bot!
+Simply find the OWAPI section in w!help!
+  • Added DMing!
+You can now DM mentioned users with a message!
  ## Versioning System
     The way how everything is versioned is by x.y.z.
 X represents the stage it is in (In this case Beta 1.0).
 Y is for major updates, or when z reaches up to 10.
 Z is for additions and minor bugs (+2 for additions, +1 for bug fixes).